-The following administrative procedures pertain to the Clark State Community College policy on sex discrimination approved by the board of trustees.
-These procedures apply to sex discrimination complaints filed by Clark State Community College students or employees against other College employees, students, or third parties, regardless of the age of the complainant or respondent.
+The following administrative procedures pertain to the Clark State College policy on sex discrimination approved by the board of trustees.
+These procedures apply to sex discrimination complaints filed by Clark State College students or employees against other College employees, students, or third parties, regardless of the age of the complainant or respondent.
 They are meant to assist employees and students in understanding their rights and responsibilities under the current policy.

 Initiating a Formal Complaint